Skip to content

 Is this trip right for you

-This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
-Please see the Medical and health information section of the Essential Trip Information for more detail.
-This trip involves a lot of walking to see the sites, and if you trek the Inca Trail or Quarry Trail, there'll be strenuous hiking.
-The trip is recommended for those with a good level of fitness.
-Please bring comfortable footwear suitable to hiking.
-See the ‘Packing’ section of the Essential Trip Information for more detail.
-In many locations you'll have very basic accommodation.
-This includes the two homestays in rural Peru, the Amazon eco-lodge and camping along the Inca Trail or Quarry Trail (if you do either of these options).
-There'll be no power in these places, some won't have showers or hot water.
-Temperatures in the Amazon can fluctuate from daytime humidity to night-time chill.
+This trip visits places at high altitudes, and some people can suffer from altitude sickness, regardless of age or physical health.
+Please see the medical and health information section of the Essential Trip Information for more details.
+This trip involves a lot of walking, and if you hike the Inca Trail or Quarry Trail, the trails are strenuous.
+This trip is recommended for those with a good level of fitness.
+Please bring comfortable footwear suitable for hiking.
+See the packing section of the Essential Trip Information for more details.
+Prepare to stay in very basic accommodation.
+This includes two homestays in rural Peru, the Amazon eco-lodge and camping along the Inca Trail or Quarry Trail (if you choose these activities).
+There'll be no power in these places, and some won't have showers or hot water.
+Temperatures in the Amazon can fluctuate from hot and humid in the day to chilly at night.
 Insects, especially mosquitoes, are common.
 We recommend tropical-strength insect repellent and light cotton clothing that covers your arms and legs, with warmer layers for the evening.
-According to Machu Picchu visiting regulations all visitors to Machu Picchu must follow a pre-determined circuit within the site as a way to relieve crowding.
-The circuit-based entrance tickets are available on a first come first serve basis.
-We will do all that is possible to get everyone traveling in a group on the same route, but be aware that it is possible that members of the same group might be visiting Machu Picchu on a different circuit and not be together during this visit.
-Once the guided visit concludes, visitors must exit the site and personal exploration of Machu Picchu is not permitted.
-Travellers who choose different ways of reaching Machu Picchu (Inca Trail, Quarry Trail or Train), will not follow the same routes within Machu Picchu.
-This means that you may not be able to have photos together, overlooking Machu Picchu.
+According to Machu Picchu visiting regulations, all visitors must follow a pre-determined circuit within the site to relieve crowding.
+Circuit-based entrance tickets are available on a first-come, first-served basis.
+We’ll do our best to get everyone travelling in a group on the same route, but it’s possible that members of the same group might be on a different circuit and not be together during this visit.
+Once the guided visit ends, visitors must exit the site and personal exploration of Machu Picchu is not permitted.
+Travellers who choose different ways of reaching Machu Picchu (Inca Trail, Quarry Trail or scenic train) will not follow the same routes within Machu Picchu.
+This means you may not be able to have photos overlooking Machu Picchu together.
 This applies to travellers on the same booking or separate bookings.
 Can't decide which trek is for you?
 Read up on them here: https://www.intrepidtravel.com/adventures/inca-trail-vs-quarry-trail/ Inca trail permits are limited and it's important to book well in advance, read more about it here: https://www.intrepidtravel.com/adventures/inca-trail-permit/

 Health

 GENERAL HEALTH All travellers need to be in good physical health in order to participate fully on this trip.
 For the safety and wellbeing of yourself and others, if you are unwell prior to travelling, please stay at home and contact us to make alternative arrangements.
 When selecting your trip please make sure you have read through the itinerary carefully and assess your ability to manage and enjoy our style of travel.
 Please note that if in the assessment of our group leader or local representative a traveller is unable to complete the itinerary without undue risk to themselves and/or the rest of the group, we reserve the right to exclude them from all or part of a trip without refund.
 You should consult your doctor for up-to-date medical travel information or for any necessary vaccinations before departure.
 We recommend that you carry a first aid kit as well as any personal medical requirements in their original packaging as they may not easily be obtained while travelling.
 If you are carrying medication, ensure you check your government's foreign travel advice for any local restrictions or requirements.
-ALTITUDE SICKNESS: Parts of your trip go above 2800 metres / 9200 feet where it is common for travellers to experience some adverse health effects due to the altitude - regardless of your age, gender and fitness.
-It even happened to Sir Edmund Hillary!
-Before your trip: Some pre-existing medical conditions are known to severely worsen at high altitude and be difficult to adequately treat on the ground, leading to more serious consequences.
-It is imperative that you discuss your pre-existing medical condition/s with your doctor.
-We understand certain medications are reported to aid acclimatizing to high altitude.
-Please discuss these options with your doctor.
-During your trip.
-While our group leader or local representative have basic first aid training and are aware of the closest medical facilities, it is very important that you are aware of the cause and effects of travelling at altitude, monitor your health and seek assistance accordingly.
-Please read the following document carefully and, during your trip, utilise the table on the back daily to record your own perspective of your general health and any symptoms you may experience: https://www.intrepidtravel.com/altitude-sickness MOSQUITO-BORNE ILLNESSES: Some regions of Central & South America can experience outbreaks of dengue fever.
+ALTITUDE SICKNESS This trip travels to altitudes where there is a risk of Acute Mountain Sickness (AMS), a potentially life-threatening condition if left untreated.
+AMS can affect anyone, regardless of age, fitness or experience.
+There is a higher risk of AMS for those who have had it before, those who drink alcohol and those who take part in strenuous exercise before correctly acclimatising.
+As some medical conditions or medications may increase your susceptibility, we strongly advise discussing any pre-existing conditions, your participation in this trip, and preventative medications such as Diamox with your doctor.
+Our itineraries are carefully designed and risk-assessed in line with our Altitude Safety Policy and current best practice standards for safe acclimatisation.
+However, AMS can still occur, and it’s essential to be aware of the signs and symptoms.
+These include nausea, dizziness, shortness of breath and headaches.
+Our experienced leaders are trained in AMS awareness and first aid and will conduct regular checks to help you monitor your health throughout the trip.
+They have full authority to make decisions regarding your participation based on medical needs or AMS symptoms, including delaying or stopping your ascent if necessary.
+More information about Altitude Sickness can be found here: https://www.intrepidtravel.com/au/altitude-sickness MOSQUITO-BORNE ILLNESSES: Some regions of Central & South America can experience outbreaks of dengue fever.
 There is no vaccination against it, but there are preventative measures that you can take such as wearing long clothing, using repellent, and being indoors particularly around dusk and dawn.
 If you have a fever or feel unwell, please let your group leader or local representative know right away.
 Protect yourself against mosquito-borne illnesses such as malaria by taking measures to avoid insect bites.
 YELLOW FEVER A valid international certificate of vaccination against Yellow Fever is required in many countries.
 You may need to present this on arrival at the airport or border crossing.
 Some countries will refuse entry if you are unable to present your certificate.
 It's also quite common for your home country to request a Yellow Fever certificate on your arrival back home.
 It is your responsibility to check with your doctor well in advance of leaving home about the Yellow Fever requirements for the countries you'll be visiting.
 ZIKA VIRUS: There have been reports of transmission of the mosquito-borne Zika virus in this region and we advise all travellers to protect themselves from mosquito bites.
 Given possible transmission of the disease to unborn babies, and taking a very cautious approach, we recommend all women who are pregnant or trying to get pregnant to consult with their doctors before booking their trip.

 Food and dietary requirements